-It is difficult to define or measure production timing as it may affect cod spawning.
-In the North Sea the Continuous Plankton Recorder (CPR) shows a difference in timing of peak abundance of Calanus finmarchicus of two weeks between the north and south, which is similar to the difference in time of cod spawning.
-On the Scotian Shelf the timing of peak abundance of Calanus in spring is over a month later close to the Laurentian Channel than it is on Emerald Bank and this coincides with the differences in timing of cod spawning (Fig 10).
+Location Duration (d) Distance (km) Final size (mm) Nort heast Atlantic White Sea NE Arctic Norway Coast Skagerrak E. Baltic W. Baltic N. North Sea C. North Sea S. North Sea English Channel Bristol Channel Irish Sea spring is over a month later close to the Laurentian Channel than it is on Emerald Bank, and these coincide with the differences in timing of cod spawning (Fig. 7).
 Production timing may therefore affect the timing of cod spawning, but this can only be examined by looking at the relationship on a sufficiently fine scale.